RHS Growing Guides

 Pak choi seeds are readily available from many gardening retailers.
 You can buy single varieties or mixed packets of several colourful types.
 Pak choi is also often included in seed mixes of oriental greens or salad leaves, for harvesting when young.

-Young plants may be available in spring and early summer from garden centres and online retailers, if you don’t have the time or space to grow your own from seed.
+Plug plants may be available in spring and early summer from garden centres and online retailers, making them a convenient option if you don’t have the time or space to grow your own from seed.
 The choice of varieties may be quite limited though.

 Recommended Varieties